dave-theunsub/clamtk/README.md

 ### Limitations/Bugs

 Probably a lot.
 Let me know, please.
 Ranting on some bulletin board somewhere on one of dozens of Linux sites will not improve things.
 See the section below for contact info.

+## Contributing

+### Locale/Internationalization

+Version 2.20 is the first ClamTk version to offer this.
+Have time on your hands and want to contribute?
+See the Launchpad page at https://launchpad.net/clamtk

+Note that some builds do not account for other than English languages because they have not yet updated their build/spec files.
+A polite email to the respective maintainer may fix this.

 ## Other